 Helpers make a great contribution on the farm and we are very grateful to them for their practical help, cultural exchange and the many friendships that have resulted from stays.
 Because of the permaculture focus of the farm, many Chestnut Farm helpers are specifically interested in learning more about permaculture, however all are welcome to apply.

 Full details are available on request, but here are some common questions answered:

-- Helpers usually work 8 hours, 4 days a week (8 – 5 less lunch and breaks).
-Specific hours vary, depending on season and projects undertaken (e.g. early starts in summer to avoid heat of the day)
+- Helpers usually work about 30 hours a week, over either 4 or 5 days.
+Specific hours vary, depending on season and projects undertaken (e.g. early starts in summer to avoid heat of the day).

 - Initial stay 1 week, then as agreed with longer stays of several weeks preferred (a number of helpers have stayed several months)

 - There are limited opportunities during Winter, as both garden and construction tasks are weather-dependent & the Ballarat area can experience cold, wet weather for days on end during mid-Winter.